Mayne Pharma Erythromycin (Erythromycin)

 - theophylline (asthma medicine)

-- methylprednisolone or other corticosteroids
+- methylprednisolone and other corticosteroids

 - epilepsy medicines (carbamazepine, phenytoin, valproate)